PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

        git push -f origin dev

-## Exporting GGPK Data from Path of Exile
+## Exporting GGPK data from Path of Exile

 Note: This tutorial assumes that you are already familiar with the GGPK and its structure. [poe-tool-dev/ggpk.discussion](https://github.com/poe-tool-dev/ggpk.discussion/wiki) is a good starting point.